walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Installing on Johan's Phone
-* When a message arrives, determine what language to use for reading it
 * Use an appropriate TTS engine / voice for reading the incoming SMS
 * When a message comes in, ignore it unless sound is being routed through a headset